emmasuzuki/CucumberEspressoDemo/README.md

 3. Select Android Tests
 4. Put any name at Name:
 5. Select "app" for module
-6. Add the created custom runner for specific instrumentation runner
-7. Hit Apply
+6. Hit Apply
-8. Choose the craeted Run configuration
+7. Choose the craeted Run configuration
-9. Click Run
+8. Click Run

 ## Write code to make the behavior pass
 Write code and run test again.
 Observe the tests pass.

 ## Any Questions ?